 Using Chickpeas and Corn Starch in Ice Cream

-I fully admit, initially the idea of adding chickpeas to my ice cream didn't sound all that great, which I guess is why it took me a couple of years to try it.
+I fully admit, initially the idea of adding chickpeas to my ice cream didn't sound all that great, which I guess is why it took me so long to get around to this experiment.
 Now I'm kicking myself!

 But on the flip side of the melty stuff, chickpeas have a magical way of preventing this ice cream from melting as quickly as other recipes.
 So feel free to savor every bite and take your time while enjoying your scoops!